Supporting someone with a mental illness

 You can learn about the illness by going to carers groups or services.
 There you can meet others who may have been through similar experiences and get support and information.
 Most areas have carers groups or services.
 You can search online or contact local social services to enquire about different groups.

 Talk to the person you are supporting about what symptoms they get when they are becoming unwell.
 This might help you recognise if they are becoming unwell in the future.
-You should talk about what medication they are taking, when they take it and if they have any side effects.
+You can talk about what medication they are taking, when they take it and if they have any side effects.

 Looking after yourself